Simplicial Ricci Flow: Curvature of a Piecewise--Flat -Dimensional Simplicial Geometry

 Therefore, the only non-vanishing components of the simplicial $Rm$ associated to hinge $h$ are when the first two indices lie in the dual polygon, $h^*$.
 While, it is true that in the basis chosen above the only non vanishing components of the $Rm$ are in the Voronoi plane, $h^*$,

 Nevertheless, this would not describe adequately the curvature within the hybrid cell.
 In particular, any basis chosen in general position would ordinarily (except for a set of measure zero) not have a single vector that lies in the hyperplane spanned by $h$.
 This would yield a fully--populated rotation matrix.
 In particular, this would be true for our specially constructed basis if we rotated each of the basis vectors $\left\{ \vec \ell, \vec m_1, \vec m_2, \ldots \vec m_d-3\right\}$ even slightly out of the plane of $h$. {\em In this sense, the space within each hybrid cell, $V_h$ , is a Einstein space} \cite{Eisenhart:1997}.
-Additionally, if we restrict the parallel transport of vectors around the perimeter of the Voronoi polygon, $h^*$, then we have usual Einstein space expressions for the Riemann, $Rm_h$, the Ricci, $Rc_h$ and scalar $R_h$ curvatures associated to hybrid cell $V_{h}$ ,
+Additionally, if we restrict the parallel transport of vectors around the perimeter of the Voronoi polygon, $h^*$, then we have usual Einstein space expressions for those components of the Riemann, $Rm_h$, the Ricci, $Rc_h$ and scalar $R_h$ curvatures associated exclusively to the Einstein space of each hybrid cell $V_{h}$ ,

 Each of these Einstein space curvatures (Eqs.~\ref{Eq:Rmh}-\ref{Eq:Rh}) associated with their hybrid cell are uniformly distributed within this cell.
 This interpretation is consistent with other derivations \cite{FL:1984,Sorkin:1975} with proper care in their normalization.
+The component of the Riemann associated to the hinge-based hybrid cell is the entire Riemann,

+as it realizes the entire sectional curvature attributable to the hinge $h$.
 Therefore, the Riemann tensor in Cartan language is,

 where, $\pmb{\hat h^*} = \pmb{h}^*/h^*$ is the unit 2-form generated on $h^*$ in hybrid volume, $V_{h}$.
 In the $\ell\lambda$--hybrid basis this unit bivector is given by Eq.~\ref{Eq:hstarhat}.